-Prior to the completion of the Initial Public Offering, our liquidity needs had been satisfied through a payment of \$28,750 from our Sponsor to exchange for the issuance of the Insider Shares (as defined below), and a loan of \$300,000 pursuant to the Note issued to our Sponsor, which was repaid on August 7, 2020.
+Prior to the completion of the Initial Public Offering, our liquidity needs had been satisfied through a payment of \$28,750 from our Sponsor to exchange for the issuance of 3,593,750 ordinary shares to the Sponsor, and a loan of \$300,000 pursuant to a promissory note originally issued to our Sponsor on June 11, 2020 (the "Note"), which was repaid in full on August 7, 2020.
 Subsequent to the consummation of the Initial Public Offering and Private Placement, our liquidity needs have been satisfied with the proceeds from the consummation of the Private Placement not held in the Trust Account.
-In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor may, but is not obligated to, provide us Working Capital Loans (see Note 5).
-As of December 31, 2020, there were no amounts outstanding under any Working Capital Loans.
+In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor may, but is not obligated to, provide us loans (the "Working Capital Loans").
+As of December 31, 2021 and 2020, there were no amounts outstanding under any Working Capital Loans.